HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

     &= \sum_{k=t+1}^{\infty} \gamma^{k-t-1} R_{t} + \frac{c}{1-\gamma}
 \end{aligned}$$

-Then each reward is increased by the constant $\frac{c}{1-\gamma}$.
+Then each state's reward is increased (or decreased if negagtive) uniformly by the constant $\frac{c}{1-\gamma}$.
+The descending ordering of states by reward under any given policy will remain the same, so the optimal actions under that policy won't change.

 Ex 3.16: What if it's an episodic task?

-I used the unified formula for both continuing and episodic tasks above, so it should be exactly the same. $0$ seems to be an arbitrary centre-point for rewards.
+Adding a positive constant will make longer episodes more advantageous, adding a negative constant will make shorter episodes more advantageous.

 Ex 3.17